 1. Review of company reporting

-This includes reading and analysing the company’s annual reports.
+When you are searching for stocks following ESG guidelines, reading and analysing the company’s annual reports is a must.
 Various companies have now started reporting a separate section for their ESG contributions.
 Along with the annual report, read their Corporate Social Responsibility (CSR) reports.
 CSR reports are generally integrated as a part of the annual report or as a separate press release.

 2. Review of external sources